CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * Variants are:
       * GeoIsValid(geom, fixable)
       * GeoIsValid(geom)
-    * e.g. GeoIsValid(POLYGON, TRUE) returns TRUE is geom is fixable to a valid geometry
+    * e.g. GeoIsValid(POLYGON, TRUE) returns TRUE is geom is fixable to a valid geometry.

 * **GeoIntersects**(*geometry* **geom**, *text* **intersectSchemaName**\[default public\], *text* **intersectTableName**, *geometry* **geomCol**\[default geom\])
     * Returns TRUE if **geom** intersects with any features in the **geomCol** column of the **intersectSchemaName**.**intersectTableName** table.
 Otherwise returns FALSE.
 Invalid geometries are validated before running the intersection test.